itsmama22-ctrl/iFixGuide/content/posts/iphone/iphone-touch-id-not-working.md

 ---
-title: "Touch ID Not Working on iPhone?
-9 Ways to Fix Fingerprint Sensor"
+title: Touch ID Not Working on iPhone?
+9 Ways to Fix Fingerprint Sensor
+description: >-
-description: "Is Touch ID not recognizing your fingerprint or failing to unlock?
-Fix iPhone Touch ID issues with our complete troubleshooting guide."
+  Is Touch ID not recognizing your fingerprint or failing to unlock?
+Fix iPhone Touch ID issues with our complete troubleshooting guide.
-date: "2025-11-01"
+date: '2025-11-01'
-publishDate: "2025-11-01"
+publishDate: '2025-10-19'
-keywords: ["Touch ID not working", "iPhone fingerprint sensor", "Touch ID failed", "fix Touch ID", "fingerprint not recognized"]
+keywords:
+  - Touch ID not working
+  - iPhone fingerprint sensor
+  - Touch ID failed
+  - fix Touch ID
+  - fingerprint not recognized
-author: "iFixGuide Team"
+author: iFixGuide Team
 ---

 Touch ID makes unlocking your iPhone and authorizing purchases quick and secure.
 When it stops working, you're stuck using your passcode.
 This guide fixes all Touch ID problems.